jainsumit12/crwal4aichat/README.md

 # Crawl4AI with Supabase Vector Search and Chat

-Integrates Crawl4AI with Supabase and LLM Chat to create a powerful web crawling and semantic search solution quickly.
-It crawls websites, stores the content in a Supabase database with vector embeddings, and provides semantic search capabilities with real Chat memory.
+Integrates Crawl4AI with Supabase and AI Chat to create a powerful web crawling and semantic search solution quickly.
+It crawls websites, stores the content in a Supabase database with vector embeddings, and provides semantic search capabilities with AI Chat.

 ![crawl](https://imagedelivery.net/WfhVb8dSNAAvdXUdMfBuPQ/cbbb5f3b-d089-49a1-704f-c2ebd6bcef00/public)